rhapsody008/k8s-from-scratch/README.md

 ## Deploy

-### Setup Nodes and Container Runtime for nodes
+### Startup Nodes and Container Runtime for nodes
 - Directory: ./nodes

-- command to provision the nodes:
+- command to start up and setup container runtime on nodes:
   ```
-  make apply
+  make startup
   ```

 - command to bring down the nodes:
   ```
-  make destroy
+  make cleanup
   ```

 - command to connect to master-node: